activisthandbook/activisthandbook/articles/communication/public-speaking.md

 ## **Contribute**

-Oops… You have stumbled upon an empty page.
-This is a very interesting topic that we want to write about, but we have not yet had the time to do so.
+This is a very interesting topic that we want to write about, but we have not yet had the time to do much.

 Do you know anything about this topic?
 Feel free to share your insights and add any useful resources that you might find.